andre-alves/PHDiff/README.md

 **Important:**

 - Both methods are linear in complexity and space.
 - Do **not** apply the result from steps(fromArray:toArray:) to the 'fromArray'.
-The result is not ordered in a way that it expects the indexes offset changes caused by each other step.
-If you need this type of result, use **orderedSteps** instead.
+The result is not sorted in a way that it expects the indexes offset changes caused by each other step.
+If you need this type of result, use **sortedSteps** instead.

 In order to diff your models, they need to conform to the Diffable protocol: